What you'll learn

 };

-After we define the block generators, we'll automatically show the generated code in the top left panel.
-Refresh the sample app page to see your changes so far.
+The generated code will now be shown automatically in the top left panel.
+Refresh the sample app page to see the changes so far.

 Test it